Online appointment requests allow your clients to view your availability and book online.

 - When you've finished and are satisfied with your settings, click Done

-Setting up existing clients for Online Booking
+Setting up existing clients for online appointment requests

 You'll need to grant your existing clients Client Portal access if you haven't already before they can schedule through your link.